Kjell Qvale

 Kjell Qvale (July 7, 1919 – November 2, 2013) was a Norwegian-American business executive.
 Qvale was one of the key figures in the creation of the Jensen-Healey.
-Qvale became the first distributor for Jaguar on the Pacific West Coast.
+Qvale became the first distributor for Jaguar on the West Coast.
 Qvale was one of the founders of the San Francisco Auto Show and the Pebble Beach Concours d'Elegance.
 He was credited with the concept of the Corkscrew signature corner of Laguna Seca.

 Early life

 Kjell Qvale was born in Trondhjem, Norway, and was the son of a Norwegian sea captain.
 He moved to the United States in 1929.
 Qvale attended the University of Washington and was a U.S. Navy pilot during World War II.

+Qvale was an All-American sprinter for the Washington Huskies track and field team, finishing 6th in the 200 metres at the 1941 NCAA track and field championships.
+At age 20, he unofficially tied the world record in the 100-yard dash.